Send one email. Every answer, counted.

 • We store statuses — yes, no, maybe — never the messages themselves.

 • Untrack an event and its data is deleted instantly.
-Archived events purge automatically.
+Delete your account and everything goes with it.

 • Follow-ups are drafts in your Gmail. whoosin never sends mail as you — you always hit Send.